-The candidate's feelings before and after attending the career guidance workshop.
+The candidate's feelings BEFORE and AFTER informing his/her family of the decision taken.

-- There MUST be TWO diary entries with two different dates/ times. - The entries should express the candidate's feelings before and after attending the career guidance workshop. - The diary entries should be written in the first person. - The language should be simple and informal. - The tone must reflect suitable emotions.
+- There MUST be TWO diary entries with two different dates/times. - The entries must express the candidate's feelings before and after informing his/her family. - The diary entries should be written in the first person. - The language should be simple and informal. - The tone must reflect suitable emotions.